-Fabrice Jaumont is the author of The Bilingual Revolution: The Future of Education is in Two Languages (TBR Books, 2017), which provides inspirational vignettes and practical advice for parents and educators who want to create a dual-language program in their own school.
-The book has been translated in 6 languages.
-Fabrice has also published several books and articles on philanthropy and education, including Unequal Partners: American Foundations and Higher Education Development in Africa (Palgrave-MacMillan, 2016) and Partenaires inégaux: fondations américaines et universités en Afrique (Editions Maison des Sciences de l’Homme, 2018).
-His most recent book, Stanley Kubrick: The Odysseys (Books We Live by, 2018), explores Stanley Kubrick’s cinematography and the theme of Odysseus.
-Finally, Fabrice’s upcoming book, The Gift of Languages: Paradigm Shift in Foreign Language Education, which he co-wrote with Kathleen Stein-Smith, touches on the issue of foreign language deficit in the United States and the changes that need to occur in our schools to better serve our children and our linguistic communities
+Fabrice Jaumont is the author of five books: The Bilingual Revolution: The Future of Education is in Two Languages (TBR Books, 2017), which provides inspirational vignettes and practical advice for parents and educators who want to create a dual-language program in their own school.
+The book has been translated in 7 languages; Unequal Partners: American Foundations and Higher Education Development in Africa (Palgrave-MacMillan, 2016); Partenaires inégaux: fondations américaines et universités en Afrique (Editions Maison des Sciences de l’Homme, 2018).
+He recently published, Stanley Kubrick: The Odysseys (Books We Live by, 2018), which explores Stanley Kubrick’s cinematography and the theme of Odysseus.
+Fabrice’s latest book, The Gift of Languages: Paradigm Shift in U.S. Foreign Language Education (TBR Books, 2019), co-written with Kathleen Stein-Smith, touches on the issue of foreign language deficit in the United States and sets the stage for a new paradigm in our approach to teaching and learning languages.